 The Event Video Structure

-Here's an example of an event video made by Shootsta for Optus:
+Here's a great example of an event video made by Mumbrella on Shootsta:

 To plan out your ideal event video, you’ll need an: